 Our holistic approach to claims management also plays a key role.
 We provide tailored solutions for pre-loss, helping our clients prevent claims from happening in the first place.
 That can be vital, depending on which line of business we’re looking at.

-When it comes to claims handling, that’s where we absolutely excel.
-We have over 4,000 claims professionals at GB with industry-level expertise, whether we’re talking about workers’ compensation (WC) specifically or regional and jurisdictional expertise.
-The way we combine that institutional knowledge with our technology and innovative solutions is how we provide superior outcomes to our clients.
+When it comes to claims handling, that’s where we can bring very strong expertise.
+We have over 4,000 claims professionals at GB with line of business and industry-level expertise, whether we’re talking about workers’ compensation (WC) broadly or regional and jurisdictional expertise.
+The way we combine that institutional knowledge with our technology and innovative solutions is how we provide superior outcomes to our clients and partners.

 The final part of our approach is being able to inform our clients, using analytics, about what we have learned and how we can help them do better in the future.